Master's in Sport Management at KU

 - Available funding – Academic scholarships for students in the Sport Management program are supported through the Dr. Bob Run.

-*This program is a Master of Science in Education degree in health and physical education with an emphasis in sport management.
+*This program is a Master of Science in Education degree in health, sport management, and exercise science with an emphasis in sport management.